eflanili7881/AdobeRepackerAndInstallerScript/README.md

   - AdobeAfterEffects9ProtectedAll
   - AdobeAfterEffects9FCAll
   - MSXML6.0 (due to conflict between x64 and ia64.
 If you try to separate folder into individual payloads, at initialization phase, nothing happens and installation not starts due to payload ID conflict I guess.)
-  - AdobeContribute-PDistiller-mul\de_DE (throws error 2715 on unpacking.).
+  - AdobeContribute-PDistiller-mul\de_DE (throws error 2715 on unpacking.)